Building-acoustics-TU-Eindhoven/Diffusion/doc/Finite Different Method Use.md

 ## Inputs

-The general inputs needs to be set by using the script <a href="https://raw.githubusercontent.com/Building-acoustics-TU-Eindhoven/Diffusion/refs/heads/master/Diffusion_Module_ADE/FiniteDifferenceMethod/PrepareInputsFDM.py" download>⬇ Download PrepareInputsFDM.py</a>.
+The general inputs needs to be set by using the script <a href="https://raw.githubusercontent.com/Building-acoustics-TU-Eindhoven/Diffusion/refs/heads/master/acousticDE/FiniteDifferenceMethod/PrepareInputsFDM.py" download>â¬‡ Download PrepareInputsFDM.py</a>.

 Please download the script and define the following inputs:
 ```